femaletechleaders/tyntec_hackathon/README.md

 ## What to bring
-- A laptop (don't forget the power chord)
+- A laptop (don't forget the power chord).
+- A cable to charge your phone.
 - Make sure your development environment is up and running ([this repo](https://github.com/sahat/hackathon-starter) is quite a slick setup for hackathons).
 It sucks to waste your precious time on that at the event.
 - Earphones, since it might be noisy.
 - Some warm and comfortable clothes.